linhhv-1996/NewUI/content/english/blog/10-micro-saas-examples-that-will-surprise-you/index.md

 ---
 date: 2024-06-20
 title: 10 Micro SaaS Examples That Will Surprise You
-description: I\'ll be going over 10 different micro SaaS examples.
+description: I will be going over 10 different micro SaaS examples.
 You're looking for inspiration, you want to see the competition that's out there, but it's hard to find these microsass products.
 image: images/blog/10-micro-saas-examples-that-will-surprise-you/1.webp

 cover_image: false